Order your UGC NET/SET Material copy (Paper-II only) today !

 20. "Movements Performed by Pepperpots"

-Even though Ahmed now knows that Saleem is not the product of an affair, he still berates and belittles her.
-To get her children away from the increasingly violent and drunk Ahmed, Amina takes her two children to Pakistan to live with her sister Emerald and General Zulfikar.
+Even though Ahmed now knows that Saleem is not the product of an affair, he still berates and belittles Amina.
+On the adive of Reverend Mother, to get her children away from the increasingly violent and drunk Ahmed, Amina takes her two children to Pakistan to live with her sister Emerald and General Zulfikar.
 The family is treated with little respect because of their poor status, but Zulfikar takes a liking to Saleem as he believes Saleem is more manly than his own son Zafar.
-One night at a dinner party, General Ayub declares that the military is going to run a coup on the government.
-Zulfikar asks Saleem to assist him on the plans.
-The boy then moves pepperpots and other condiments around the table to help visualize strategy.
+Emerald and the general treat Saleem and his family worse than the general’s mine-sniffing dog, Bonzo.
+Once in Pakistan, Saleem finds himself unable to communicate with the other children.

 During the next four years that Saleem and his family stay in Pakistan, Brass Monkey becomes an extremely devout Muslim.
-On her fourteenth birthday, she is asked to sing for her guests.
+On her 14th birthday, she is asked to sing for her guests.
 She produces a beautiful clear voice, and everyone calls her Jamila Singer.
 All the while, India and Pakistan grow more hostile towards each other, and the border between India and China become riddled with conflicts.

 21. "Drainage and the Desert"

-Amina receives a telegram saying that Ahmed has had a heart attack.
-She still loves her husband, so the family moves back to India so she can help with Ahmed’s recovery.
-Saleem reconvenes the Midnight Children’s Conference while India prepares for war with China.
-Yet once China begins attacking India, the children become upset with Saleem for not including Shiva in the Conference.
+On October 9, as India prepares for war with China, Saleem reconvenes the Midnight Children’s Conference.
+Six days later, China begins attacking India, the children become upset with Saleem for not including Shiva in the Conference.
 One by one, each of the children leave him while China wins the skirmishes.
 Yet India still remains optimistic.
 This conflict causes Saleem’s sinuses to remain congested.
 The pressure builds with the war, but China ultimately wins the war.

+On November 20, news of India’s defeat by the Chinese dominates the news titled, “Public Morale Drains Away.”
 The day after India’s defeat, Saleem’s parents take him to the hospital for a sinus operation.
 After the surgery, he realizes that his magic ability to connect with others is gone.
 However, he realizes that he now has a magical smelling ability.
 He is able to smell the tiniest of scents, but he can also detect emotions through his nose.
-The family moves back to Pakistan together, and Saleem leaves a number of childhood items buried on the property.

 22. "Jamila Singer"

-In Pakistan, the family buries an umbilical cord from Amina’s birth under the foundation of their new house, though Saleem isn’t sure if it is his umbilical cord or Shiva’s.
-Jamila becomes a popular singer, but she wears a white burka to cover herself.
-Also, when she is onstage, she sings behind a white curtain with a hole cut out for her lips.
+Ahmed decides to build the family a new house, and buries an umbilical cord (preserved in a pickle-jar) from Amina’s birth under the foundation of their new house, though Saleem isn’t sure if it is his umbilical cord or Shiva’s.

 With Jamila’s rising popularity, Saleem begins to feel romantic feelings towards her.
+His fondness for profane smells brings him to Tai Bibi, who claims to be, at 512 years old, the world’s oldest whore.
+Saleem finds Tai Bibi.
 He even asks a prostitute to try and smell like Jamila but runs away when he realizes that the scent which arouses him is his sister’s.
-A prince’s son has also fallen for Jamila and asks Saleem to convey his feelings to Jamila.
-Instead, Saleem uses the charm and words that the boy gives him and instead uses them for his own feelings.
-Jamila is horror-stricken, and the two remain distant towards each other afterward.

 23."How Saleem Achieved Purity"